L0gi/nicerFutureSite/README.md

 There are now two versions you can install:

-The allinone script, or javascript and styles separately.
+The all-in-one script, or javascript and styles separately.

-allinone:
+all-in-one:
 install Grease-/Tampermonkey addon for your browser and import the "nicerfuturesitestyled.user.js" script.

 you are done.
 This script incorporates the necessary style changes.